essennejaye/snj-portfolio/README.md

 ## Introduction

 > This page presents the repository and published sites for the web development projects of Satalia Jefferson.
+  Currently the languages showcased are HTML5 and CSS3.

 ## Code Samples